 My server requires a secure connection (SSL)

 Select this option, if your SMTP server requires Implicit SSL connection (usually on port 465).
 With this method an SSL session is established up front before any protocol commands are sent.
-Using this method the error is generated if your SMTP server does not have valid SSL certificate.
-Implicit SSL mode is implemented via CDO.Message method of sending e-mails.
+Implicit SSL mode is implemented via SecureSmtpClient and CDO.Message methods of sending e-mails.

 Select this option, if your SMTP server requires Explicit SSL (usually port 587 or 25 used).
 In this mode, the SMTP session begins on an unencrypted channel, then a STARTTLS command is issued by the client to the server to switch to secure communication using SSL.
-This method ignores error if your SMTP server does not have valid SSL certificate.
-Explicit SSL mode is implemented via System.Net.Mail method of sending e-mails.
+Explicit SSL mode is implemented via SecureSmtpClient and System.Net.Mail methods of sending e-mails.